free1990/TraningTarget-iOS/TraningTarget-iOS/Pods/BFKit/README.md

 BFKit is a collection of useful classes to **develop Apps faster**.

+For example you can use every iOS font with just an enum!

 Installing and Usage
 ====================
 ###Pod
 - Create a **Podfile** in your **project directory**
 - Write: